QuentinRa/blog.quentinra.dev/maths/numerical-analysis/norms/basic.md

 ## Norms in 1, 2, infinity

-You will see a lot of norms with a small number in the right-corner side.
-This is their formulas
+You will see a lot of norms with a small index.
+These are their formulas

 <p>
 \[